Activities in Pyhä-Luosto National Park

 Seeing the Sights and the Views

-The landscape varies from rugged ravines and fell tops to herb-rich forests by the streams, aapa mires, and fells.
+The landscape varies from rugged gorges and fell tops to herb-rich forests by the streams, aapa mires, and fells.
 The ancient sacred sites of the Sámi people in their magnificent environment speak of the merits of a natural and unforced lifestyle.
 Geological events that occurred billions of years back are still well visible in the scenery, putting everyday events into their proper perspective.
 Here, each and every visitor can discover his or her own most sacred site.

 The most stunning sceneries offered by the park can be reached on a day trip, although longer treks facilitate a better look at the nature.
 The park offers easy-to-hike marked trails (4-12 km) that are suitable for families with children.
 On these treks, children will develop a life-long passion for nature.
 The park offers challenges for more demanding hikers also: trails that climb up the slopes and down to the ravines (4-45 km) require extreme care but reward the mind and the body.